-The exposure values are well below international accepted safety limits for SAR, induced electromagnetic power and voltages into the human body defined in the standards for human health and coexistence with active medical implants, such as pacemakers and heart defibrillators.
+The exposure values are well below internationally accepted safety limits for SAR, induced electromagnetic power and voltages into the human body defined in the standards for human health and coexistence with active medical implants such as pacemakers and heart defibrillators.

-If you have an active brain implant, contact the manufacturer of your implantable device for information about the risk of disturbance.
-The Autophone magnet and MultiTool (which has a built-in magnet) should be kept more than 30centimeters (1 foot) away from the implant, e.g. do not carry it in your breast pocket.
+If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance.

+The AutoPhone magnet or MultiTool (which has a built-in magnet) should be kept more than 30 centimeters (1 foot) away from the implant, e.g. do not carry it in your breast pocket.